JohnPPinto/food-geek-food-image-segmentation/docs/index.md

 1. **Data Pipeline:** Currently, I'm using the public dataset Food-101, which was introduced back in the year 2014, a lot of time has passed and so has the food data, data needs to be fresh and this can be achieved by scraping the data from online websites.

-2. **Model Pipeline:** I have not yet used the full potential of the Yolo Model, using all the features and squeezing the model for getting the right and balanced mAP for all the classes is was needs to be achieved.
+2. **Model Pipeline:** I have not yet used the full potential of the Yolo Model, using all the features and squeezing the model to get the right and balanced mAP for all the classes that need to be achieved.

 3. **Deployment Pipeline:** Right now the model is running on HuggingFace which makes it difficult to interact with once it is been hosted.
 This can be improved by looking into cloud deployment.